$\mathbb R^{\omega_1}$-Factorizable Spaces and Groups

 \begin{theorem} The existence of an $A$-filter on $\omega$ which has no countable base is equivalent to the existence of a nonmetrizable (or, equivalently, non-second-countable) $\mathbb R^{\omega_1}$-factorizable space. \end{theorem}

-\begin{proof} In view of Theorem~\ref{t3.1}, it suffices to show that the existence of a non-second-countable $\mathbb R^{\omega_1}$-factorizable space implies that of an $A$-filter without a countable base on a countable set.
+\begin{proof} In view of Corollary~\ref{Corollary_4.1}, it suffices to show that the existence of a non-second-countable $\mathbb R^{\omega_1}$-factorizable space implies that of an $A$-filter without a countable base on a countable set.